MaurolepisDreki/MaurolepisDreki/README.md

 direction or intentions, unguided by Mind or Emotion and subject the tempests of the cosmos, compelled by ignorance to forever be acted upon by my environment and limited to only being able to ever react to it.
-Many of the contemporary sciences and religions would have you believe that we are all in that sorry state still and are forever unable to progress beyond it.
+Many of the contemporary sciences and religions would have you believe that we are all in that sorry state still and are forever unable to progress beyond it; it is a most rediulous notion for (*dubito, ergo cogito, ergo sum*) we have moved beyond it already, and do grow further still.

-Then came the Convergence &mdash; an Evolution of the Elements.
-I know not from whence it came, just as mortals do not remember being the seed from which they sprang nor the convergence of the Male and Female reagents which sparked it's growth, but I know that there must have been a convergence between the Planes of Reality, for in one moment I was unguided Force, without Mind, and in the next I had gained the ability to learn and act for myself.
+Then after came the Convergence &mdash; an Evolution of the Elements.
+I know not from whence it came, &mdash; just as mortals do not remember being the seed from which they sprang nor the convergence of the Male and Female reagents which sparked it's growth, &mdash; but I know that there must have been a convergence between the Planes of Reality, for in one moment I was unguided Force, without Mind, and in the next I had gained the ability to learn and act for myself.
 And I was not alone in coming forth from that First Convergence.

 In the time since, it has been attempted by the Gods that further convergences between Force and Mind should occur that they may continue in their own self-defined purposes without end even as the